 - Show a real interest in the job

-- Don’t answer a question you don’t understand, ask for clarification first
+- Don’t attempt to answer a question you don’t understand, ask for clarification

 - Speak clearly using positive words such as ‘enjoy’ and ‘enthusiastic’